-This file includes all your receipts, the make, model and serial number, a full description and a few photos.
-Now is the time when it really comes in useful…
+This file should include all your receipts, the make, model and serial number, a full description of your bike and a few photos.
+Now is the time when it really comes in useful.

 Get the word out on Facebook, Twitter, Instagram, Tinder, Grindr, whatever!
-Put all your bike's details on your social media feeds, include where and when your bike was stolen and ask people to share.
+Put all your bike's details on your social media, include where and when your bike was stolen and ask people to share.

-There’s not so many in the US, but BikeWatchNYC is trying to a similar things in New York.
+There’s not so many local services in the US, but BikeWatchNYC is trying to do similar things in New York.
 Let me know if you’ve got any other good ones and I’ll add them here.

 2. List your bike as stolen

-If you’ve already registered your bike with the various online organisations that keep track of bicycles (such as Bike Index, the National Bike Registry and the National Cycle Database), now’s the time to log in and tell them that your bike’s been stolen.
+If you’ve already registered your bike with the various online schemes that keep track of bicycles, now’s the time to log in and tell them that your bike’s been stolen.